 - Nerve damage

-Regardless of whether a person drinks too much on a single occasion or over a long period of time, the effects of excessive alcohol consumption are very harmful to the body.
+Regardless of whether a person drinks too much on a single occasion or over a long period of time, the side effects of long-term drinking in excessive quantities is very harmful to the body.
 It affects just about every organ, causing stomach distress, heart, liver, brain, and bone damage, diabetes complications, birth defects, and infertility.
 Malnutrition is also a hallmark of alcohol addiction.

 Short-term effects of excessive alcohol consumption also include: